 Reinforce Your Bonds with Family Therapy at Thriveworks in Tigard, OR

 Family therapists at Thriveworks in Tigard, OR help create safe environments where parents and children, grandparents and siblings, in-laws and fiance(e)s, can confront their problem areas and reinforce their strengths.
-It can require a lot of love and bravery to enroll in family therapy, but the leap of faith is worth it.
+It can require a lot of love and bravery to schedule family therapy, but the leap of faith is worth it.
 Most families can find practical, effective solutions to their issues in fewer than 12 sessions.

 When you call to make your first family therapy appointment at Thriveworks in Tigard, OR, you can expect a quick turnaround.
 Most clients can meet with their providers within 24-48 hours of their initial call.
 All the mental health providers at Thriveworks are fully licensed, so they accept most major health insurance plans.
 They can also see clients online or in-person at the modern office, depending on what’s most comfortable and convenient for their clients.
-As an additional enrollment benefit, Thriveworks clients can access their counselor by phone or email between sessions.
+As an additional benefit, Thriveworks clients can access their counselor by phone or email between sessions.

 The counselors at Thriveworks look forward to helping you and your family members!